sdthompson1/babylon/docs/lang-ref.md

 are shifting the burden onto the caller to prove that non-allocated values are being passed for `x` and `y`.
 As long as this condition is true, then the `return {x, y};` statement will be valid.

+Note also that type parameters supplied at a call site must be runtime types, whenever the call itself appears in executable code.
+This applies, even if the type parameter is not actually used anywhere -- for example, given `function f<T>()`, the call `f<int>()` is only allowed in ghost code.

 ### Extern functions